ivarsaris/sure-custom-cues/README.md

 The website has been tested on several devices and browsers.
 It was tested on a Dell and Microsoft laptop, an iPad, a MacBook, a Samsung S9, an Honor 10, and on an iPhone 7.
 On all devices the layout worked well.
 There were a few bugs when opening the website on a mobile device:

-1. The impressum page showed a large white space under the content.
-The reason for this was the size of the background image.
-This was fixed by adding spacing to the page which would only be displayed on a small device.
-This way, there would be no unnecessary empty space while viewing on a larger device.

-2. The images that increase in size became larger than the device, so a part of the image was outside the screen and not visible.
+1. The images that increase in size became larger than the device, so a part of the image was outside the screen and not visible.
 This was fixed by adding a media query to CSS and reducing the amount the image would increase on small device.

-3. The drop-down menu of the innovations page is displayed when hovering over it in the navigation menu.
+2. The drop-down menu of the innovations page is displayed when hovering over it in the navigation menu.
 On mobile, when clicking on the innovations link, the menu is displayed shortly, then the innovations page opens.